 Meet our expert

 The needs of learners in the FMCG sector are evolving.
 Those now entering the workplace are of a generation used to accessing information immediately at the point of need, in smaller quantities and in their own time.
 This increase in the desire for smaller ‘bite-size’ chunks of learning is also facilitated by the increase in mobile technology.
 Along with that we are seeing a shift in learning delivery, with more than 50% of formal corporate learning now taking place outside of the classroom.
 It’s an exciting time of innovation, with VR, 360°/interactive video, mobile-first content and learning analytics continuing to gain momentum.

-Here at LEO, my team and I have worked with some of the top FMCG organisations to design, develop, implement and measure the impact of learning programmes.
+Here at LEO Learning, my team and I have worked with some of the top FMCG organisations to design, develop, implement and measure the impact of learning programmes.
 We distribute these globally to both established markets and emerging markets such as China and the Middle East.
 We work closely with our clients’ sales, brand, commercial and product teams in order to align our services to their rapidly moving businesses needs.